mkyleUD/Caviness-HPC-Intro/_episodes/06-paraellel-job.md

  ~~~~
  {: .language-bash}

-You will notice that the `openmpi.qs` starts with a lot of commented notes and the slurm commands.
+You will notice that the `openmpi.qs` starts with a lot of commented notes and slurm commands.
 As with `serial.qs` and `thread.qs` it is important that you take the time to read them so you get
 a complete understanding what `openmpi.qs` is able to do.
 Towards the bottom of the `openmpi.qs`
-you notice that the `mpirun` command is different from what you would see on most of the HPC
+you notice that the `mpirun` command is different from what you would see on most other HPC
 systems.

 **{{ site.host_location }}'s way of running MPI scripts**